mabdullahamir/fh-qa-techtest/README.md

 - Log in with an invalid Username and Password
 - Checking out without filling in the customer info

-**Additionally**, I was trying to add a negative flow as checkout with an empty cart, which shouldn't be allowed; however, this constraint is not handled in the web-app
+**Additionally**, tried to add a negative flow as checkout with an empty cart, which shouldn't be allowed; however, this constraint is not handled in the web-app

 ## 4. Design Pattern & Approach